veselov/gitlab-nginx-auth/README.md

 authentication information that can be accessed by the final resource destination.
 In all other cases (cookie not found, access control cannot be extracted, GitLab rejects the groups list request), the service will return 401.

+The group values specified in the configurtion file are matched against `group.full_path` field of the GitLab group object returned by GitLab API.
+This corresponds to "full path" property statement available in the group description screen on GitLab UI.

 Once 401 is returned, NginX will redirect the user to <auth_context>/init_login, preserving the resource URL that was being accessed in the redirected URL.
 This will